The Phantom of the Opera-1962

 The atmosphere sets The Phantom of the Opera apart from similar films of the 1960s, even Hammer films.

-Fisher, now five years into his association with the production company has hit his stride.
-A limited budget might reduce another director to a fretting basket case but the result and ease he parlays to The Phantom of the Opera are quite beautiful.
+Five years into his association with the production company, Fisher has hit his stride.
+A limited budget might reduce another director to a fretting basket case, but the result and ease he parlays to The Phantom of the Opera is quite beautiful.

 Therefore, the mood and trimmings are exquisite without actually being so.

-Lom is my favorite actor in the film and his character’s backstory reveal is humanistic and impressive.
+Lom is my favorite actor in the film.
+His character’s backstory is impressive and humanistic.
 Who can’t relate to being cheated out of work that is rightfully theirs?

 Gough, also familiar to Hammer Horror fans, is tremendous as the treacherous main villain.